 - The Cost of Care – If you required help with day-to-day activities after an incident, then this could be taken into consideration when making a claim.
 You may also have grounds to make a claim if you required help to look after your children after an accident.

-- Lost Income – There are some scenarios where an accident could hinder your ability to earn a living and work.
+- Loss of Earnings – There are some scenarios where an accident could hinder your ability to earn a living and work.
 This could be due to the injury recovery time required or the life-altering health implications you’ve experienced.
 Regardless, if you’ve experienced the loss of potential earnings, then this could be taken into consideration.

 In the event you have been injured by the negligence of another and wish to make a claim, Accident Claims UK could connect you with a personal injury solicitor.
 The solicitors from our panel are well versed in personal injury law, which means they could provide advice, support, and legal guidance where applicable.
 So for example, our panel of solicitors could discuss any pay-out offers you may receive during the claims process and outline whether you should fight for more compensation.